 Additionally, Norwegian Air weighs carry-ons at check-in (10kgs, or roughly 22lbs), so pack wisely.

 Tip: It’s half the price to pay for checked baggage in advance, so make sure you plan accordingly.
 Check baggage requirements before you go.
 The maximum weight for a checked bag is 44lbs!

 Meal service is not included on Norwegian Air, and it must be pre-ordered.
 I think the meal service pricing is steep (approximately $49), so we did not order it.
-I did not believe this was something even to consider given that they advertise snacks and beverages available for purchase.
+I did not believe this was something even to consider, given that they advertise snacks and beverages available for purchase.
 We learned on our first flight that snacks (sandwiches and salads, etc.) were sold out in the first five or ten minutes.
-For the life of me, I can’t understand why there was not more food on the flight to purchase.
-We got lucky because I asked the flight attendant what if anything was left to buy and got the last two sandwiches.
+I can’t understand why there was no more food on the flight to purchase for the life of me.
+We got lucky because I asked the flight attendant what, if anything, was left to buy and got the last two sandwiches.

 Tip: Take your meals and drinks on board or purchase the meal service.
 Do not assume you can buy onboard.

 Norwegian Air charges for seat assignments.
 If you are taking multiple flights, the cost can add up.
 We did not book any seat assignments.
 Brian and I were on the same reservation and were seated together on every flight.
 Another couple traveled with us, and they, too, were sitting together on every segment.
 Unless you really must have a window or an aisle, I would not pay for the seating assignment – but that’s just me.

 We were traveling over the Thanksgiving holiday and had specific dates in mind.
 Norwegian Air has a Low Fare Calendar that you can use to browse offers.
 Here are some sample flight prices from Orlando to Paris that are ridiculously cheap:

 Contacting Norwegian Airlines

 Norwegian Airlines customer service telephone number is: 1 (800) 357-4159